isomerpages/pa-corp/news-and-speeches/news/_posts/2020-09-30-post-Community Study Areas in Over 270 CCs and RCs.md

 **Description**:

-*Update (as of 6 Oct 2023): Please note that the listing of study corners available has been updated in the link below.*
+*Update (as of June 2025): The previous listing of study corners has been removed as the information is being updated.
+Please contact your nearest CC or RC/RN directly for the latest information about study areas and their opening hours.*

 Studying hard for the upcoming exams?
 You might just find the perfect study corner to get the most of your cram sessions in one of our over 270 Community Clubs/Centres (CCs) and Residents’ Committee (RC) Centres.